-Each academic program assessed PLOs on a regular cycle, as described in the University's Comprehensive Plan for Student Learning Assessment, and by the needs of the college assessment plan and related activities - such as program review and external program accreditations - that may occur within that college or program.
+Each academic program assesses PLOs on a regular cycle, as described in the University's Comprehensive Plan for Student Learning Assessment, and by the needs of the college assessment plan and related activities - such as program review and external disciplinary accreditations - that may occur within that college or program.
 For information about college-wide assessment and accreditation activities, contact:

 College of Arts & Sciences: Ms. Rebecca Haggerty, Assistant Dean for Assessment and Programs

 Kania School of Management: Dr. Murli Rajan, Associate Dean